1. What does the property consist of and how large is each site?

-We also want feedback on the principle of cost neutrality and whether the community agrees with allowing private-sector development to occur on part of the site to keep any rates contributions down.
+We also wanted feedback on the principle of cost neutrality and whether the community agrees with allowing private-sector development to occur on part of the site to keep any rates contributions down.

-8. Why are you only wanting feedback on principles and not on actual plans for development?
+8. Why did you only want feedback on principles and not on actual plans for development?

-We want to see what guiding principles the community would like Council to consider in any future development plans.
-Consulting on these principles is a first step.
+We wanted to see what guiding principles the community would like Council to consider in any future development plans.
+Consulting on these principles was a first step.

 9. Has Ngāti Toa been consulted and what is their view?